Dr Andrew Arsan

 I welcome inquiries from prospective graduate students interested in the history of the Arab world – and in particular the Arabic-speaking Eastern Mediterranean – from c.1850 to the present day.
 Past and current graduate students have worked on topics including: histories of 'insanity' in Mandate Palestine; right-wing thought in the Lebanese civil war; history-writing and ideas of the Arab subject in mid-twentieth-century Lebanon and Syria; licit and illicit migration in late Ottoman Beirut and Alexandria; and Shi'a reformism in early twentieth-century Iraq.

 From 2013 to 2018, I served as Convenor of the Part I survey paper 'Empires and World History from the Fifteenth Century to the First World War'.
 I have also lectured for Papers 18, 'European History since 1890', and 23, 'World History since 1914', and taught for a variety of Themes & Sources courses - and in particular 'The Bandung Moment', on anti-colonial thought in the twentieth century.

 At Part II, I convene the Specified Subject 'Middle Eastern Modernities since c.1700'.

 I have also co-taught the Core Course of the MPhil in World History.

-I am the Reviews Editor of the Historical Journal, and one of the co-editors of the journal Mashriq & Mahjar: Journal of Middle East Migration Studies with Akram Khater (North Carolina State University) and Lily Pearl Balloffet (UC Santa Cruz).
+I currently serve as the Reviews Editor of the Historical Journal.
+I am also one of the founders of the journal Mashriq & Mahjar: Journal of Middle East Migration Studies, which I currently co-edit with Akram Khater (North Carolina State University) and Stacy Fahrenthold (UC Davis).